nexhub/Auctionator/README.md

 [[deutsche Version](./README_de.md)]

 Is a web application for auctioning a given sum among a group of people.
-I

 ---
 ## Notes